 In fact, there is a vast amount of academic research about VR’s effects on the brain.
 These studies indicate that the brain actually treats VR experiences just as it would real experiences.
 With Immersive Learning:

 - Learners strengthen the brain connections needed to drive real-world and on-the-job learning behaviors.

 - Learners can’t help but fully engage at deeper levels, since VR captures their undivided attention in an interaction-rich environment.

 - Learners get repetition learning on-demand, which is ideal for long-term retention.

 - Learners can be safely immersed in an environment that would be too dangerous, expensive or even impossible to train in live.

-- HR organizations gain access to rich and detailed data about how learners performed in training.
+- HR organizations gain access to rich and detailed data through VR experiences about how learners performed in training.

 For all these reasons, HR organizations are using Immersive Learning to boost engagement and, better yet, build the confidence of their people.

 Building employee confidence

 Overall, employees achieve a higher degree of learning with Immersive Learning than with traditional forms of training.
 And that leads to confidence.